Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

     All offers assigned to the selected category are displayed.

 2. Select the desired offer by clicking the corresponding button.
-    The offer is added to the bill list.
+    The offer is added to the bill list if no age verification is necessary, see [Verify the age](#verify-the-age).